ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Valid Drop:** Determines in what situation the object can be dropped by the controller grab button.
  * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.
  * **Allowed Grab Controllers:** Determines which controller can initiate a grab action.
- * **Secondary Grab Action:** Determines what should happen to the object if another grab attempt is made by a secondary controller if the object is already being grabbed.
- * **Custom Secondary Action:** The script to utilise to process the secondary controller action when a secondary grab attempt is made.
  * **Grab Attach Mechanic Script:** This determines how the grabbed item will be attached to the controller when it is grabbed.
 If one isn't provided then the first Grab Attach script on the GameObject will be used, if one is not found and the object is grabbable then a Fixed Joint Grab Attach script will be created at runtime.
+ * **Secondary Grab Action Script:** The script to utilise when processing the secondary controller action on a secondary grab attempt.
+If one isn't provided then the first Secondary Controller Grab Action script on the GameObject will be used, if one is not found then no action will be taken on secondary grab.
  * **Is Usable:** Determines if the object can be used.
- * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
  * **Hold Button To Use:** If this is checked then the use button on the controller needs to be continually held down to keep using.
 If this is unchecked the the use button toggles the use action with one button press to start using and another to stop using.
+ * **Use Only If Grabbed:** If this is checked the object can be used only if it is currently being grabbed.
  * **Pointer Activates Use Action:** If this is checked then when a World Pointer beam (projected from the controller) hits the interactable object, if the object has `Hold Button To Use` unchecked then whilst the pointer is over the object it will run it's `Using` method.
 If `Hold Button To Use` is unchecked then the `Using` method will be run when the pointer is deactivated.
 The world pointer will not throw the `Destination Set` event if it is affecting an interactable object with this setting checked as this prevents unwanted teleporting from happening when using an object with a pointer.
  * **Use Override Button:** If this is set to `Undefined` then the global use alias button will use the object, setting it to any other button will ensure the override button is used to use this specific interactable object.
  * **Allowed Use Controllers:** Determines which controller can initiate a use action.